N-methyl nucleosidase

-Thus, the two substrates of this enzyme are 7-methylxanthosine and H_{2}O, whereas its two products are 7-methylxanthine and D-ribose.
+This hydrolysis reaction is the second step in the biosynthesis of caffeine from the nucleoside, xanthosine.
+7-Methylxanthine is subsequently methylated by the enzyme theobromine synthase.

 This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
 The systematic name of this enzyme class is 7-methylxanthosine ribohydrolase.
 Other names in common use include 7-methylxanthosine nucleosidase, N-MeNase, N-methyl nucleoside hydrolase, and methylpurine nucleosidase.